JunbeomL22/flashlog/README.md

 ```

 The compile time feature `max-level-info` is optional and can be omitted.
 It sets the maximum log level to `Info` at compile time.
-Users can still use runtime log level filtering, but the compile-time option takes precedence over runtime conditions.
+`flash_xxx_ct!` macros are filtered only by the compile-time feature not using the runtime configuration.

 Available compile-time features are:
 - `max-level-off`